 an increase in demand.
 It’s the larger townhouses that need reform that are not really hitting the spot at the moment.
 It doesn’t mean however they’re not sellable and there is still a demand for them it’s just that it needs a very specific type of marketing to attract the very specific audience that requires them.

-, because that is falling we are seeing prices starting to increase
+In terms of the overall stock levels, because that is falling we are seeing prices starting to increase

 and over certainly over recent months, with the euro being under pressure from many currencies, particularly the USA, where we’ve seen an increase in demand of nearly 7% this in the last month.
 In the UK there’s still a strong percentage of buyers and with the pound being very strong against